open-telemetry/opentelemetry-collector-contrib/pkg/oteltransformationlanguage/ottl/README.md

 ## Logging inside a OTTL function

-To emit logs inside a OTTL function, add a parameter of type `Logger` to the function signature.
-The OTTL will then inject a logger instance provided by the component that can be used to emit logs.
+To emit logs inside a OTTL function, add a parameter of type [`component.TelemetrySettings`](https://pkg.go.dev/go.opentelemetry.io/collector/component#TelemetrySettings) to the function signature.
+The OTTL will then inject the TelemetrySettings that were passed to `NewParser` into the function.
+TelemetrySettings can be used to emit logs.

 ## Examples